The Central Park tour and a course on photography: how to spend a weekend in new York (may 1-3)

 Where: Online

-Read more: Museum of Pergamo one of the largest in Germany and has much to offer, even when you are not there physically.
+Read more: Museum of Bergamo is one of the largest in Germany, he has a lot to offer even without mandatory physical presence in it.
 This historical Museum is home to many ancient artifacts, including the Ishtar Gate of Babylon and, of course, the Pergamon altar.

 Cost: Free